samyecom/animate/README.md

 ## Introduction

-Dive into creating a cutting-edge web experience designed for Awwwards recognition, with **GSAP (GreenSock Animation Platform)** at its core.
-This project demonstrates how to leverage GSAP's powerful animation capabilities to craft fluid transitions, captivating scroll effects, and dynamic UI interactions, combining it with React and Tailwind CSS for a truly immersive and visually stunning website.
+Weinfluence Academy is a cutting-edge web platform designed to deliver an exceptional user experience.
+Built with **GSAP (GreenSock Animation Platform)** at its core, this project demonstrates how to leverage GSAP's powerful animation capabilities to craft fluid transitions, captivating scroll effects, and dynamic UI interactions.
+Combined with React 19 and Tailwind CSS v4, Weinfluence Academy offers a truly immersive and visually stunning website experience.

 ## Tech Stack